LoopKit/loopdocs/docs/faqs/FAQs.md

 Many features people used with FreeAPS are now included in Loop 3 or can be added with customization.
 The dev branch has Libre support, see [Build Loop Dev](../version/build-dev.md).

 The addition of customizations has been simplified with the [Loop and Learn: Customization Select Script](https://www.loopandlearn.org/custom-code).
-That script can be run stand-alone, selected as an option as part of the Build Select Script when doing a Mac-Xcode build or incorporated in a [GitHub Browser build customization](../gh-actions/gh-customize.md) by editing the build_loop.yml file.
+That script can be run stand-alone, selected as an option as part of the Build Select Script when doing a build with *Mac* or incorporated in a [GitHub Browser build customization](../gh-actions/gh-customize.md) by editing the build_loop.yml file.

 Please do not blindly apply customizations.
 You should first read [LoopDocs: Customize Your Loop](../version/code-custom-edits.md) and then [Loop and Learn: Code Customization](https://www.loopandlearn.org/custom-code/).